Augsburg student finds the Twin Cities a ‘sweet spot’ for jazz

 Jackson, a St. Paul native, grew up playing in local student groups, and he is taking his musical talent to the next level with the encouragement and expertise of Augsburg faculty members.

-When Jackson was in the midst of his college search, Robert Stacke, chair of music, invited him to audition at Augsburg College and sit in with its jazz group.
+When Jackson was in the midst of his college search, Robert Stacke, chair of music, invited him to audition at Augsburg University and sit in with its jazz group.
 “It’s when a student comes by and plays with the band that they find out what we’re about,” Stacke said.
 “They feel at home, like they’re already welcome.”

 “The reason I like playing music is because of my relationship with people,” Jackson explained.
 “It’s because I get to be on stage and show people my talent.
 It’s a connection I form with them, so I might do communications or I might do sociology.
 We’ll see.”

-Jackson is exploring a variety of College courses during his first year at Augsburg in order to determine which degree program will best match his interest in music.
+Jackson is exploring a variety of college courses during his first year at Augsburg in order to determine which degree program will best match his interest in music.
 And, no matter which major Jackson selects from Augsburg’s 50 undergraduate offerings, he will continue to mature as a student and as a musician—developing his life story with each jazz composition.

 “DeVante talks with his horn,” Stacke said.
 “He really does.”